Krafpy/Marching-Cubes/README.md

 ## Improvements ideas
 - [ ] Complete the `CellGrid::fillGrid()` method to allow more advanced patterns (e.g. floored terrain, terracing);
-- [ ] Use compute shaders to generate the noise the cubes/vertices;
+- [ ] Use compute shaders to generate the noise and the cubes/vertices;
 - [ ] Add UI to configure the noise function

 ## Project ideas